n3xem/ss-markdown/README.en.md

 S.S.
 Markdown is a GitHub Action for multilingual deployment of Markdown files.

-The following APIs can be used:
+The following APIs are available for use:

 - OpenAI
-- DeepSeek (operation unverified)
+- DeepSeek (unconfirmed functionality)
-- Google (Gemini) (operation unverified)
+- Google (Gemini) (unconfirmed functionality)

 ## Input